 Dropdown the Cogwheel (Actions) menu on that page and select Groups.

-- Click on the Create group button, and give it a Group name (mandatory) and Group description (e.g. who the marker(s) will be).
+- Click on the Create group button, and give it a Group name (mandatory).
+Group description can be useful (e.g. noting who the marker(s) will be).
 The rest of the fields are optional.

 - Click on the Save changes button and the new group will appear in the left-hand column.